NGSEP/NGSEPcore/README.txt

 			  based dendograms.
         -fineStructure	: Generates the input files for FineStructure.
 The option -s is required for this format.
+	-flapjack	: Generates the input files for Flapjack.
-	-flapjack	: Generates the input files for Flapjack -GWASPoly	: Generates the input file for GWASPoly.
+	-genepop	: Generates the input format for GenePop.
+	-GWASPoly	: Generates the input file for GWASPoly.
 	-haploview	: Generates the input files for Haploview.
 	-hapmap		: Generates the Hapmap format, which can be used in